 - HP Inc., which is the legal successor of the historic Hewlett-Packard Company, manufactures and sells consumer hardware, mainly personal computers, laptops, printers, scanners, and other peripheral devices.

 - Hewlett Packard Enterprise (HPE) is mainly a manufacturer and provider of servers, networking, data storage equipment, and software services to institutional clients.
-HPE is due to split again later in September 2017, selling its software business to the UK-based company MicroFocus.
+HPE was split again in September 2017, selling its software business to the UK-based company MicroFocus.

 - DXC Technology focuses on outsourced IT services and the design and implementation of custom-made IT platforms for institutional clients such as government agencies and big corporations.

 Hewlett-Packard Company, the original company that is now defunct, has worked closely with the Israeli military and several Israeli authorities on a wide range of occupation-related projects at least since the 1990s.
 Many of these were taken over by Hewlett Packard Enterprise after the 2015 split.
 We believe it is the responsibility of the company to respond to public concerns and clarify the scope of its current involvement in each and every one of these.

 The corporate restructuring was not followed by public disclosure about the separation of specific business relationships and subsidiary companies in Israel, and the status of their contracts.
 We reached out to HP Enterprise with a request for clarification, but we received no response.
 However, HP Enterprise publicly stated that it cooperates closely with HP Inc. and that the two companies share supply chains, buy together and bid on contracts together.
 Upon the launch of DXC Technology, HP Enterprise publicly stated that it will “maintain a strong relationship with DXC, with agreements in place to support current customers.”

 Services and Technologies to the Israeli Military, Police and Prison System